 Bridging Loans Northern Ireland

-The people of Northern Ireland have been unfairly treated by lenders operating in the short term loan sector.
+The people of Northern Ireland have been unfairly treated by bridging lenders operating in the short term loan sector.

-However, here at The Finance Business, we can provide finance to property developers, accountants, brokers and entrepreneurs based in and looking to borrow in Northern Ireland.
+However, here at The Finance Business, we can provide finance to property developers, accountants, IFAs, brokers and entrepreneurs based in and looking to borrow in Northern Ireland.

-We work with a number of privately funded lenders who are actively looking to lend in the province and they are asking us to help propel their message to brokers, accountants, property developers and other similar professional introducers in Northern Ireland.
+We work with a number of privately funded lenders who are actively looking to lend in the province and they are asking us to help propel their message to finance brokers, property developers and other similar professional introducers in Northern Ireland.

 So what’s the problem with lending in Northern Ireland?